 Preheat oven to 400 degrees F.

-Place (room temperature) prime rib in oven for 20 minutes, uncovered.
+Place (room temperature) roast in oven for 20 minutes, uncovered.

 After 20 minutes, reduce heat to 300 degrees F.

 Roast until internal temperature of meat is 120 to 125 degrees F.